dev-bittu/quizapp/README.md

 ## ToDo
 - Add search functionality for questions and quizzes.
-- Implement a leaderboard to track top performers.
 - Show which question you got right, wrong, and which question you didn't.

 ## License